clarkdave/connect-mincer/README.md

 # Changelog

+- *2013-10-25*: expose the internal Mincer object for direct changes
 - *2013-06-24*: added `precompile` option (default: true) to allow/stop precompiling as needed
 - *2013-05-03*: added `assetHost` option for serving assets from a specific host